ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 send bytes
 : Add bytes into the stream send buffer.
-The sender can also indicate a FIN, signalling the fact that no new data will be send on the stream.
+The sender can also indicate a FIN, signalling the fact that no new data will be sent on the stream.
 Not applicable for incoming unidirectional streams.

 receive bytes